01 Demon Needs a War

 The Djinn did not reply.

-His silence irked her She said, “I don’t believe your story.
-Its incomplete.
-And I can sense that you are prideful and vain.”
+His silence irked her.
+She said, “I don’t believe your story.
+It is incomplete.
+I sense that you are prideful and vain.
+Could you also be a liar?”

 [“Only Allah or another Djinn can kill me.”